franciscorotea/Wave-Mode-Arrivals/README.md

 ## Sample code

-Run `exampleCode.py` for a sample code of the program.
-This code uses the test signal `exampleData.txt`, an Acoustic Emission waveform from a pencil lead break test (normalized Hsu-Nielsen source) on a 30 x 30 x 0.1 cm CFRP plate recorded at a 5 MHz sample rate.
+Run `example_code.py` for a sample code of the program.
+This code uses the test signal `example_data.txt`, an Acoustic Emission waveform from a pencil lead break test (normalized Hsu-Nielsen source) on a 30 x 30 x 0.1 cm CFRP plate recorded at a 5 MHz sample rate.
 The pencil lead was broken at the center of the plate, and the signal was acquired at a 10 cm distance.
 Note that the signal file does not have any header; if this was the case, you should look into the [skiprows](https://docs.scipy.org/doc/numpy-1.15.0/reference/generated/numpy.loadtxt.html) parameter of the `numpy.loadtxt` function.

 ### Selection of scale values